Stay up to date on current News & Issues.

 The goal of RPAC and SERPAC is to establish the real estate industry as a concerned and involved constituency that gives active support to political candidates who recognize the needs of REALTORS® and property owners.
 REALTORS® are non-partisan in their selection of candidates, choosing to look at individual candidates' programs and platforms, rather than political party, in determining who to support.

 As a result of REALTOR® efforts to elect pro-real estate representatives, we have witnessed the enactment of several laws which support owners and purchasers of real property.
 Legislation providing tax benefits for homeowners, such as the Mortgage Interest Deduction and capital gains exclusion for the sale of a primary residence, to disclosure statutes which protect consumers all have been implemented.
-For more information on the wins that RPAC has accumulated and some of the critical issues that still loom, please click here.
+For more information on RPAC, visit the Realtor Party website.

 In addition, we continue to work with legislators explaining the negative impacts of real estate transfer taxes, mandatory inspections, and other point of sale requirements which present an unfair burden to sellers of real estate.